What to do if you’re unhappy with your A Level results

-Check UCAS Extra first
+Check UCAS Extra

 It's worth taking a look to see which courses are showing in UCAS Extra prior to results day.
-This is a service which allows you to search for more courses if you don't get any offers from your original five uni choices.
+This is a service that lets you search for more courses if you don't get any offers from your original five uni choices.

 Don't rush into the wrong course

-You'll sound like a much more attractive candidate if you know a little about the university and why you particularly want to go there, than if it sounds like you only just heard about the course today – regardless of whether you did or not!
+You'll sound like a much more attractive candidate if you know a little about the university and why you particularly want to go there.
+You don't want it to sound as though you only just heard about the course that day – regardless of whether or not you did!

 Ask for advice